Skip to main content

 Even Jove Nods.

-“The By-Laws of Time”, from “‘—All You Zombies—’” (Robert Heinlein, 1959)
+“The By-Laws of Time”, from “‘—All You Zombies—’” (Robert Heinlein, 195965ya)

 So one might say that the problem was the second protagonist saw too much: if he hadn’t seen the woman’s body at all, it would have been that much easier for the third protagonist to swap victims.
-Conversely, if he gone down from the roof to check her body up close, it would still be possible for later time-loops to fix his mistake, but it’s harder.6 By gaining information, he uses up his freedom to choose possible timelines, reminiscent of information theory like entropy.
+Conversely, if he had gone down from the roof to check her body up close, it would still be possible for later time-loops to fix his mistake, but it’s harder.6 By gaining information, he uses up his freedom to choose possible timelines, reminiscent of information theory like entropy.

 This stacking can be indefinitely deep.
 There could be a fourth or fifth or sixth protagonist, going back earlier, each of them interfering with ‘earlier’ iterations to achieve their goal.

 The power of later iterations is limited by what earlier ones have already seen and done; the more the first travelers notice, the less freedom the later ones have.
-(One can imagine a indefinite sequence of later iterations, all skulking around in the background, but powerless to affect the events as they unfold for the nth time, the first iteration having been far too inquisitive for his own good.)
+(One can imagine an indefinite sequence of later iterations, all skulking around in the background, but powerless to affect the events as they unfold for the nth time, the first iteration having been far too inquisitive for his own good.)
 From a later iteration’s point of view, they will wish the early iterations had seen & done the absolute minimum possible, and spent the rest of the time hiding in a closet with earplugs & blindfolds on until they emerged & stumbled blindly into the time machine!

 As an outer looper is a bit like a Cartesian demon for his inner loopers, we could take this perspective further.
 The ideal looper minimizes gain of information about his true environment; but he can ‘observe’ & ‘intervene’ in arbitrary things insofar as they do not provide reliable information about reality and could always still turn out to have been faked by his outer loopers.
-So for example, if he hide in his house and had no contact with anyone else, he could send & receive thousands of emails and believe himself commanding a large business-empire, as long as he could be commanding a business-empire or simply exchanging emails with an outer looper who is rolling back the business empire after it went disastrously wrong somehow, and who is actually doing something else.
+So for example, if he hid in his house and had no contact with anyone else, he could send & receive thousands of emails and believe himself commanding a large business-empire, as long as he could be commanding a business-empire or simply exchanging emails with an outer looper who is rolling back the business empire after it went disastrously wrong somehow, and who is actually doing something else.
 As long as he only sends & receives emails (which are so easy to fake), then he is fine and the stable time loop will turn out well.
 But the moment he does something else, like turn on the TV to see how his business empire is doing, or he takes a video-conferencing call, suddenly it becomes much more difficult for his outer loopers to maintain the fiction and roll back the business-empire attempt, and it begins to destabilize, and some other equilibrium (perhaps one not involving him at all) may be chosen instead.

 We can take this much further.
 Perhaps the optimal looper is something like a time traveler who takes drugs to knock himself unconscious before being sent back, whereupon (before regaining consciousness) he is plugged into a Matrix-like cyberworld by a brain-computer interface; inside this Matrix, he receives messages containing short, heavily-redacted, text snippets and crude, low-resolution images or videos with ‘obvious’ AI-generation artifacts, and sends back orders to underlings in the outside world; every minute, a new version arrives and is plugged in, and starts being sent messages & giving orders; periodically, a version is woken to be sent back as the new outermost loop, and shown a real message, and can decide whether to use its next outer loop to override all previous decisions (replacing the original messages, which were real in that inner iteration, with fictional & AI-generated versions in all outer iterations).
 Unbeknownst to the plugged-in travelers, by the end, almost all of them are not giving real orders, they are simply being fed fiction and playing an elaborate computer game, while a relative few outer-loopers execute the final perfected plan, whatever that is.
 Whatever is going on in reality, it bears as little resemblance as possible to their game.
 But while almost all the time-traveler instances are badly deluded, the stable time loop as a whole has defeated its enemies and achieved its goal, because every time there was a problem, the time traveler was not ‘locked into’ anything, he could always restart (almost) completely from scratch, eliminating most of the restrictions of stable time-loops compared to regular time-loops—because everything the time-travelers had ever ‘seen’ was mediated through the cyberworld, and could just be explained by that most annoying of fictional story endings, “and it was all just a dream, The End”.